-To obtain approval for proposals for submission to Council relating to the capital starts programme for 2021-22 and the Treasury Management, Investment and Capital Strategies.
+To obtain approval for proposals relating to the Capital Starts Programme for 2021-22 and the Treasury Management, Investment and Capital Strategies.

-This report should be read alongside the following reports to this Cabinet Meeting: the Reserves Position Report, the Budget Consultation Results Report for 2021-22 and the Revenue Budget Report 2021-22.
+This report should be read alongside the following reports to this meeting: the Reserves Position Report, the Budget Consultation Results Report for 2021-22 and the Revenue Budget Report 2021-22.